ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-iam-policy-conflict.md

     ```
     {: pre}

-4. [Redeploy the Cloudability DA](/docs/secure-enterprise?topic=secure-enterprise-deploy-project&interface=ui#deploy-config-copy) to re-create these policies.
+4. [Redeploy the Cloudability deployable architecture](/docs/secure-enterprise?topic=secure-enterprise-deploy-project&interface=ui#deploy-config-copy) to re-create these policies.

 The issue should be resolved and the policies re-created.
 If the issue continues, [open a case](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-help-and-support) in the {{site.data.keyword.cloud_notm}} support center.